yagoSegura/codePages/README.md

 # codePages

-Repository to store the code from code pages
+Repository to store code from code competitions pages like hackerRank , code jam , ...